martanto/multigas/wiki/Getting-Started.md

 # 1  2025-01-02        1200          83.33
 # 2  2025-01-03           0           0.0   # missing day — logged as WARNING

-# Or pick a custom root and get the raw list back
+# Or pick a custom root and get the raw list back;
+# the summary is written as <source_stem>.json instead of .xlsx
 stats = ds.extract_daily("exports/", return_as_list=True)

 # Parallelise per-day extraction (helpful for large multi-year 1s / 2s runs)